timothyosm/Bamazon/README.md

-In this activity, i created an Amazon-like storefront with the MySQL.
-The app will take in orders from customers and deplete stock from the store's inventory.
+#Bamazon
+An Amazon-like storefront with MySQL and Node.